 You have the right to ask us not to process your personal data for marketing purposes.
 We will usually inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
 You can exercise your right to prevent such processing by choosing not to check certain boxes on the forms we use to collect your data.
 You can also exercise the right at any time by contacting us at email@example.com and asking us to cease contacting you for such purposes.

-Our Website may, from time to time, contain links to and from the websites of our partner networks (such as our book distributors in North America), advertisers and affiliates.
+Our Website or apps may, from time to time, contain links to and from the websites of our partner networks (such as our book distributors in North America), advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

 Access to information